ssrikantan/openai-py-samples/README.md

 # openai-py-samples

+**THESE SAMPLES WILL WORK ONLY WITH openai library version less than 1.0.
+Use pip install openai==0.28**

 This repository has demo samples that showcase capabilities of azure open ai, as applied to scenarios across industry verticals.
 Most of the examples can be run as a streamlit app.

 ## Content Description